microsoft/pai/rest-server/README.md

 11. `GET virtual-clusters/`

-    Get the list of v irtual clusters.
+    Get the list of virtual clusters.

     *Request*
     ```